 The idea of a logging show grew out of friendly competition between men who made their livelihood in the sometimes hazardous, always strenuous business of logging and lumbering.
 Now added to the friendly competition is a need to show the younger generation how it was done “in the good old days.”
 Preserving heritage becomes increasingly more important as progress brings new and better ways never dreamed of in the days of the springboard and axe.

 Some say it was 1937 and some say 1938 when the first Loggers’ Jubilee was held.
 It is a question of whose memory is best, as there doesn’t seem to be a permanent record of those early shows.
-Some say the late F.E.
+Some say the late G.E.
 Coleman was the main force behind the first Jubilee.
-Others say Coleman started it in cooperation with Ed Baker, Peterman Timber Company superintendent, and Jack Sutherland, superintendent of Kosmos Timber, now known as the Morton Division of Champion International.
+Others say Coleman started it in cooperation with Ed Baker, Peterman Timber Company superintendent, and Jack Sutherland, superintendent of Kosmos Timber, later known as the Morton Division of Champion International.

 Still others credit J. Longmire with instigating the first logging show in a lot near his auto and truck repair shop.
 Reg Lester was Arena Director.
 Log bucking was held on a vacant lot on Main Street, and tree climbing was later added on a tree near the Glen Fisher place.